TheSoftwareHouse/express-boilerplate/docs/11-apprunner-deployment.md

 In order to be able to setup the App Runner we need to have IAM role and VPC Connector created.
 In some cases you will have those already created instead.

+You also have to have necessary environment variables set:
+- AWS_REGION - a region you want to deploy to
+- AWS_ECR_URL - an URL to ECR you wan to push docker images to
+- AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID - a secret key and id of your AWS account

 ### Creating IAM role for App Runner

 Now, we need to create a role that can be used by App Runner.